Mindexperiment/metadata/README.md

 ## Metadata

-> This package is a WIP, please don't use until a stable release.

 This package provides a way to include metadata tags and other SEO related values inside a view.
+This is the most flexible way of inject metadata inside webpages without the need of a database.

+> Use this package if you don't need complex implementation over SEO metadata.

 ### Configuration